Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Francesco:
 - Found this tutorial https://forum.arduino.cc/index.php?topic=623796.0 to conenct arduinos and send data.
 We are going to test the code and connection between our two NRF24L01 modules
+- With Juliette we menaged to make two antennas nRF24L01 communicate at long distance, sending messages and receving them.
+The confirmation of having recieved the message doesn't work from reciver to transmitter.
+Next step is to make that work, so that we can have the rover confirming a message has been recieved or sent.
+N.B.
+This was difficult (jonas agrees)

 #### Jonas: